 Because of amazing members like Ray, we are safe and inspired during this very trying time.
 Be sure to check out his beautiful works of mask art online!

 Tom Lowe: New York Style

 Tom Lowe, artist and designer, is a recent transplant from New York City and a 2019 juried gallery member at DAC and Palm Springs.
-Tom helped start our online store and developed our new branded look.
+Tom helped start our online store and new branded look.
 Like many others in the area, Tom and his partner Nick Humen came to Palm Springs on vacation and decided to make it their home.
 They officially moved from New York in May, 2017.

 Originally from Long Island, Tom grew up as an artist in a family of firefighters.
 Although his family did not support his desire to attend art school in NYC, he was undaunted, getting an art scholarship at the New York Institute of Technology.
 At 25, he followed his dream to be an artist in France where he found promising success as a painter.
 Once he returned to New York he began working in graphic design during the golden age of celebrity magazines and was soon enjoying all the trappings of material success — but he was miserable.
 He hated it.
 He had to make a change.

 It was during a two week period of quiet and renewal in Pennsylvania that Tom experienced a breakthrough moment — in the woods, in a cabin, in nature.
 Inspired by a scene involving wasps in the movie KINSEY, based on the life of human sexuality scientist Alfred Kinsey, Tom says he got the idea of working with thin birch bark and pieces of silk to create art that resembled butterfly wings.
 Now he creates fabric art using felt because of its strength and texture.